edg1983/quick_classify/README.md

 ## Input files

 At the moment the tool only accept tab-separated files as input for train and query dataset.
 The first 2 column must contain sample id and labels and must be named `sample` and `label`.
 The label column is empty for the query dataset.
 All other columns are used as features, there is no option to subset columns at the moment.

+At the moment, pre-processing of input is limited.
+Thus, **test and train data must contain the same features (columns) in the same order**.

 When `--n_pcs` is set to zero (default) the tool will use the input data directly (all columns strating from the 3rd), otherwise it will first perform PC dimensionality reduction generating N PCs and use these for model training and prediction.